 What to Expect

 At Surrey Fest Downtown each year there are a small number of food and market vendor stalls, community organization informational booths, a silent auction and live performances.

-In total, over four dozen businesses and other local groups usually participate and have a presence at the event, representing everything from credit unions, church groups, artists and non-profit organizations like Girl Guides and Crime Stoppers.
+In total, over four dozen businesses and other local groups usually participate and have a presence at the event.
+They represent everything from credit unions, church groups, artists and non-profit organizations like Girl Guides and Crime Stoppers.

 If you want to learn about the local community and organizations in it, Surrey Fest Downtown at Holland Park is a good place to go.

 Surrey Fest Downtown is a fairly simple and low-key affair for the most part, but it does offer great live entertainment at specific times.
-Highlights of the 2019 performance lineup are listed below to give an idea of what to expect in 2021:
+Below is the schedule of events in 2022.

-(Note: Times and details were subject to change.)
+(Note: Times and details are subject to change.)

-- 2:15 pm – Sun Hang Do Martial Arts Performance
+- 11:55 am – Sun Hang Do Martial Arts Demonstrations

 Surrey Fest Kids Zone